argentlabs/min-starknet/Readme.md

 The goal for this project is to build and deploy a simple ERC20 token contract.

-### MIN-ICO
+### MIN-TOKEN-SALE

-min-ico is a minimal implementation of a presale or ICO in Cairo.
-An initial coin offerings (ICOs) is the equivalent of an IPO, a popular way to raise funds for products and services usually related to cryptocurrency.
+min-token-sale is a minimal implementation of a token presale in Cairo.
+A presale (formerly known as ICO) is the equivalent of an IPO, a popular way to raise funds for products and services usually related to cryptocurrency.

-The thought process for this application is a user interested in participating in the ICO needs to first register with 0.001ETH by calling the `register` function, then once the ICO duration specified using the `ICO_DURATION` expires, he can now call the external function claim to claim his share of ICO tokens.
+The thought process for this application is a user interested in participating in the presale needs to first register with 0.001ETH by calling the `register` function, then once the ICO duration specified using the `ICO_DURATION` expires, he can now call the external function claim to claim his share of tokens.

-PS: All users partaking in the ICO pays same amount for registration, and claims equal amount of tokens.
+PS: All users partaking in the presale pays same amount for registration, and claims equal amount of tokens.

 Note: Remember to call `approve(, reg_amount)` on the StarkNet ETH contract before calling the `register` function.